Aligator77/angular-jointjs-graph/README.md

 There are several steps required to use the framework:

   1. Declare the `angular-jointjs-graph` module as dependency to your main application module
-  2. Insert the required HTML/SVG markup
+  2. Declare the required HTML/SVG markup, including a template for the graph nodes
-  3. Define a factory returning a configuration object
+  3. Initialize the framework with a configuration object
   4. Issue an event carrying the `$resource` objects for the entity and relations backend models
   5. Define optional factories providing callbacks invoked during the entity/link creation process
   6. Define factories providing user-specified SVG attributes for the entity and relation models